alnorth/stackdoc/README.md

 *These instructions are written with Linux in mind.
 As a result they may well work fine on OS X but require some tweaking for Windows.
 Let me know how you get on.*

-The big thing that you'll need before you can start work is a copy of a Stack Overflow data dump.
-These dumps are currently available as [torrents from ClearBits](http://www.clearbits.net/creators/146-stack-exchange-data-dump).
-They are quite large.
-Once you've downloaded this you need to decompress a copy of the `posts.xml` file from the Stack Overflow data.
-You can throw everything else away.

 For working with the database update script you'll need **Python**, **virtualenv** and **MongoDB** installed.
 For the Chrome extension you'll need **Chrome/Chromium**, but if you're interested in this extension you've probably got this already.

 And, of course, you'll need a clone of the StackDoc repository.

+The other big thing that you'll need before you can start work is a set of Stack Overflow data.
+On the live server StackDoc uses the script in [stack-db](https://github.com/alnorth29/stack-db) to keep a full database of questions and answers up to date.
+For development you don't need all this, you just need a sample of the database.
+You should download a [database dump](http://files.alnorth.com/so/sample.7z) containing about 10% of questions.
+Unzip this and then import it into MongoDB with the following command:

+    mongoimport -d stackdb -c questions --file sample.json

 ### Running the database update script ###